How to Learn Tagalog: 6 Effective Ways to Learn Tagalog Quickly

 Go Filipino

 Kris Andres started the Go Filipino podcast to teach anyone interested in learning Tagalog.
-His lessons start from the very basics, he explains words and phrases in English and then you practice the Tagalog pronunciation.
-His lessons are quite extensive, ranging from 10-50 minutes, and are targeted toward beginners.
+His lessons start from the very basics: he explains words and phrases in English and then you practice the Tagalog pronunciation.
+While the lessons can be quite extensive (10-15 minutes), I like that they focus on helping beginner learners start their Tagalog journey.
 You can listen to the Go Filipino podcast for free on Spotify.

 The Kool Pals